 - In Rick and Morty, Rick creates a device that lets the family see alternate timeline versions of themselves.
 Summer realizes that she doesn't exist in most timelines, as Jerry impregnated Beth when they were teenagers and Summer's existence in any timeline hinges on if her parents decided to get an abortion or not.
 In any timeline she exists in, her parents gave up their dreams and her alternate life is pretty much identical to her current one.
 However, in every timeline where she doesn't exist, her parents got to enjoy their dreams with Beth becoming a skilled surgeon and Jerry becoming a famous actor.
 Beth and Jerry become conflicted over whether they should have stayed together while Summer becomes disheartened over the fact that her parents considered (and in most timelines succeeded in) aborting her.
 Though it's revealed that in at least one timeline, Beth and Jerry both come to seriously regret getting an abortion as they both grew up lonely and desperate for happiness.

 - Parodied on Robot Chicken, where Wimpy (from Popeye) is shown how much better the world is without his existence.
-Incidentally, hamburgers are free in that world.
+Popeye has a full head of hair, he and Bluto open up their own bank, Olive Oyl has larger breasts, Alice the Goon found a cure for cancer, there is no pollution or war and hamburgers are free.
 Seeing this, his guardian angel then kicks him off the bridge himself.

 - The Rugrats episode "Chuckie's Wonderful Life" did this for Chuckie, where Angelica took over the town.
 This was actually a surprisingly dark, almost disturbing episode (yes, of a show involving talking babies).
 Even if you just included what happened to Chuckie's father, it's rather bleak.
 He ends up unemployed, sitting alone in his house, surrounded by tons of empty pizza boxes he's been hoarding, a sock-puppet his only friend.